RastreatorTeam/rastreator/README.md

 The main goal is to improve the collection of query files.
 To achieve it we set the following sub-goals:
 - Share and centralize query files.
 - Research and create new query files.
-- Recollect and format, dispersed Cypher sentences on the Internet, in query files.
+- Recollect and format, dispersed Cypher statements on the Internet, in query files.
 - Promote community collaboration.

 Other goals are: